Keene State College — Admission Snapshot 2026

 Data Source: Verified via IPEDS and latest Common Data Set (CDS).
 Reviewed by our academic board led by Sohaib Khan and Dr. Waseem.

-Check Your Admission Chances at Keene State College
+Check Your Admission Chances at KSC

 Admission Chance Predictor